The Tex Rankin Theater is located within the Main Hangar of the Pearson Air Museum.

-The venue is wheelchair and stroller accessible.
+Accessibility: Wheelchair and stroller accessible.
 Accessible restrooms are available in the Main Hangar of the Pearson Air Museum.

-Your Special Use Permit does not grant access to Pearson Air Museum.
+The Permit does not grant access to Pearson Air Museum.
 For increased privacy, it is recommended that you schedule your event early or after hours.

 A permit may not be issued if the event unreasonably interferes with interpretive services, visitor services, or other program activities or causes damage to the park resource.

 Additional costs will be incurred for events requiring additional staff monitoring from setup to breakdown & cleanup of the activity.

 Free-standing directional signs related to the event are permitted and must be removed immediately after the event.
 Affixing directional signage to government property is prohibited.
 Permittee is required to coordinate with park staff on the placement and type of signage.

 The sale of all merchandise --including but not limited to T-shirts, clothing, and arts and crafts--and vending of food/beverages on park land is prohibited at this venue.

 Alcohol may be consumed on-site, but may not be sold.
 Request must included in application and Washington State Liquor Law must be observed.

 Prior to and immediately following the event, National Park Service, and permittee representatives will complete a Facility and Equipment Checklist indicating the condition of the Tex Rankin Theater.